The location of high-degree vertices in weighted recursive graphs with bounded random weights: Higher-order behaviour of the location of high-degree vertices

 The approach taken here is an improvement and extension of the methodology used by Eslava, the author and Ortgiese in~\cite{EslLodOrt21}.
 In that paper, we study the maximum degree of the WRT model with bounded vertex-weights, and we improve and extend those results in this section.

 The approach used in~\cite{EslLodOrt21} is to obtain a precise asymptotic estimate for the probability that $k$ vertices $v_1,\ldots, v_k$, selected uniformly at random without replacement from $[n]$, have degrees at least $d_1, \ldots, d_k$, respectively, for any $k\in\N$.
-One of the difficulties in proving this estimate is to show that the probability of this event, conditionally on $\CE_n:=\cup_{i=1}^k \{v_1\leq n^{\eta}\}$ for some arbitrarily small $\eta>0$, is sufficiently small.
-On $\CE_n$ it is harder to control sums of vertex-weights as one cannot apply the law of large numbers easily, as opposed to when conditioning on $\CE_n^c$.
-This is eventually overcome by assuming that the vertex-weights are bounded away from zero almost surely, which limits the range of vertex-weight distributions for which the results discussed in~\cite{EslLodOrt21} hold.
+One of the difficulties in proving this estimate is to show that the probability of this event, conditionally on $\CE_n:=\cup_{i=1}^k \{v_i\leq n^{\eta}\}$ for some arbitrarily small $\eta>0$, is sufficiently small.
+On $\CE_n$ it is harder to control sums of the first $v_i$ many vertex-weights, as one cannot apply the law of large numbers easily, as opposed to when conditioning on $\CE_n^c$.
+This is eventually overcome by assuming that the vertex-weight distribution satisfies Condition~\ref{item:c3}, which limits the range of vertex-weight distributions for which the results discussed in~\cite{EslLodOrt21} hold.

 Here, we compute an asymptotic estimate for the probability that the degree of $v_i$ is at least $d_i$ \emph{and} that $v_i$ is at least $\ell_i$ for all $i\in[k]$, where the $(\ell_i)_{i\in[k]}$ satisfy $\ell_i\geq n^\eta$ for all $i\in[k]$ and some $\eta\in(0,1)$.
 The two main advantages of considering this event are that the issues described in the previous paragraph are circumvented, and that for a correct parametrisation of the $\ell_i$ we obtain some precise results on the location of high-degree vertices.